Studio FAQs

 Arrive on time.
 You don’t want to be stressing and sweaty from a mad dash from the tube.
 Plan ahead so you can feel prepared and in control.

-What should I wear?
+What should I wear for a headshot session?

 Actors, please feel free to bring as many outfits, items of clothing or wardrobes as you see fit.
 Once you arrive we’ll hang everything up and make a game-plan.
 Nothing is set in stone, but having an idea will help the flow of the session.As a rule of thumb though, avoid anything with logos on it, it won’t work.
 Same goes for very busy patterns.
 Darker shades work well: Maroon, Navy, Emerald, Mustard etc. An item the colour of your eyes is always a winner.
 Maybe a wild card too!
 And don’t neglect a plain black and/or white t-shirt/short/blouse.